mlhubca/lab/bank-churn/Readme.md

 - Model evaulation
 - Model application

+**Technology**

+Python, Apache Spark, Jupyter notebook, Scikit-learn, TensorFlow, Pandas, matplotlib, Brunel

+**Steps**

+1. Import a new notebook from a URL to the project
+  - On DSX, open your project
+  - Click the `Add to project` dropdown and select `Notebook` from the dropdown menu
+  - On the `New Notebook` page, select `From URL` tab
+  - In the `Name` field, input `Churn Prediction` as the notebook name
+  - In the `Notebook URL` field, input this URL: `https://raw.githubusercontent.com/mlhubca/lab/master/churn/bank-churn-prediction-with-scikit-learn-TensorFlow.ipynb`
+  - Click the `Create Notebook` button

+2. Execute the cell one by one by pressing Ctrl + Enter or selecting menu `Run -> Run Cells` from the notebook toolbar.

 ## Exercise 2: Creating a model using machine learning flow

+*Machine learning flow is a graphical representation of data, by using the Flow Editor to prepare or shape data, train or deploy a model, or transform data and export it back to a database table or file in object storage.*

 ![](https://github.com/mlhubca/lab/blob/master/bank-churn/images/bank-churn-flow.png)

+**Technology**

+SPSS Modelor, Feature Selection, Auto Classifier, Field Operations, Grapic

+**Steps**

 1) Add a new flow using "add flows" button or from the "Add to project" dropdown, select "Flow"
 2) On the Create Flow page,